OfficeDev/office-js-docs-pr.pt-br/docs/design/content-add-ins.md

 ## <a name="support-considerations"></a>Considerações sobre o suporte

-- Verifique se o seu Office de usuário funcionará em um [aplicativo ou plataforma Office específico](/javascript/api/requirement-sets).
+- Verifique se seu Suplemento do Office funcionará em um [aplicativo ou plataforma específico do Office](/javascript/api/requirement-sets).
 - Alguns suplementos de conteúdo podem obrigar o usuário a "confiar" nele para ler e gravar no Excel ou PowerPoint.
 Você pode declarar no manifesto do suplemento quais [níveis de permissão](../develop/requesting-permissions-for-api-use-in-content-and-task-pane-add-ins.md) deseja que o usuário tenha.
-- Os suplementos de conteúdo são compatíveis com o Excel e PowerPoint nas versões do Office 2013 e posteriores.
-Se você abrir um suplemento em uma versão do Office não compatível com os suplementos web do Office, eles aparecerão como imagem.
+- Content add-ins are supported in Excel and PowerPoint in Office 2013 version and later.
+If you open an add-in in a version of Office that doesn't support Office web add-ins, the add-in will be displayed as an image.

 ## <a name="see-also"></a>Confira também